not-notAlex/chessbot/README.md

 ![chess board on lichess](simple.png "Board")

-This project is a simple chess AI that can be played on the lichess.org website
+This project is a simple chess AI that can be played on the lichess.org website.
+Learn more about how this was created by going to https://hackernoon.com/preview/5nGHSFZIwd7w7KfbQpYx

 ### Installation